15 Years of iPod: (Almost) every iPod ranked from best to worst

 The iPod, ranked

-It might not have technically been the first digital music player (according to Wikipedia), but it’s the one people think of as having brought MP3 players to the masses.
+The iPod might not have technically been the first digital music player (according to Wikipedia), but it’s the one people think of as having brought MP3 players to the masses.

 If Apple was the one to create the digital music player, it was also the one to kill it.
 Nowadays it’s much less common for people to carry around a dedicated music player (although there are plenty of reasons you might want to do so) because of how good smartphones have gotten at playing your music.